 3. Reskill to survive

 There are chances that there are new jobs in industries that you haven’t familiarized yourself with yet, and which likely cross all kinds of online operations.
 Some of these may include web administration, web development, and even content creation.
 There can also be new digital tools that companies are using which you should be familiar with.
 Learning ahead helps you impress your future clients and can give you a good head start in the race..
 Try to be creative and consider exploring avenues that are likely still offering work.
-If need be, considering reskilling for you to survive during these harsh times and also learn how to stand out as a candidate.
+If need be, consider reskilling for you to survive during these harsh times and also learn how to stand out as a candidate.

 Continue reading: Copywriting and Covid-19: How to keep your mojo working

-While the coronavirus may have given rise to several challenges for the gig workers, if properly utilized, they can assist in strengthening and galvanizing the freelancing community.
+While the coronavirus may have given rise to several challenges for the gig workers.
+If properly utilized, they can assist in strengthening and galvanizing the freelancing community.
 Businesses and companies across the world have no option but to learn from the challenges that they are going through.
 As the effects of the pandemic begin to ease, most of them will come back, aiming to become more efficient and leaner.
 This is sure to bode well for any freelancer.

 About the author